99designs/gqlgen/README.md

 #### neelance/graphql-go

 The gold standard of graphql servers in golang.
 It provided the inspiration, and a good chunk of code for gqlgen.
 Its strictly typed and uses your schema and some reflection to build up a resolver graph.
-The only downside is the amount of work building up all of the resolvers, wrapping every object manually.
+The biggest downside is the amount of work building up all of the resolvers, wrapping every object manually.

 Reasons to use gqlgen instead: